 Recipes are everywhere—online, on the backs of packages, in cookbooks.
 I find my meals on Simply Recipes, a long-time blog I’ve been following since its start, and Budget Bytes for preparing budget-friendly meals.

 Action step: Find recipe websites and cookbooks you can turn to regularly, or collect recipes from packages you’d like to try.

 3. Vary your meals

 While you’re looking for recipes, take note of the meals you’re collecting.
 Try to vary your meals so you don’t have too many of the same ingredients or types of meals in the same week.
 For instance, avoid three stir-fry dishes or four pasta meals (unless, of course, you prefer it).

 Organizing your days by meals makes planning easier because you don’t have to think about what type of meal to prepare.
 And if you’re expecting leftovers, you can also include them in your week.
 You might prepare a chili you know will provide enough dinner for two evenings.

 Action step: Gather your recipes for the week, making sure you have enough variety.
-Optional: Designate a meal type per night (“Pizza Fridays” or “Tuesday Soup”).
+Optional: Designate a meal type per night (“Pizza Fridays” ).

 4. Make lists

 How you make your list is up to you.
-I’ve seen some where people write the ingredients based on where the items are located in the grocery.
+Some people list the ingredients based on where the items are located in the grocery.
 Some, like me, make lists depending on where they shop.
 For instance, I have one list for the farmers market and another for the grocery.

 Action step: Write your recipes and their ingredients on a shopping list.

-Set aside a regular time to shop for ingredients, for instance, Saturday mornings for grocery shopping.
+Set aside a regular time to shop for ingredients, like Saturday mornings for grocery shopping.
 I’ve heard of others who bulk shop once a month, to every two weeks, to every few days.